Tributes paid as 8 out of 10 Cats comedian Sean Lock dies at the age of 58

-Comedian Sean Lock has died at the age of 58 following a battle with cancer.
+Comedian Sean Lock has died at the age of 58 – what was the cause of his death?

 Sean became known for being a team captain on Jimmy Carr’s Channel 4 comedy panel show 8 Out Of 10 Cats and its spin-off 8 Out Of 10 Cats Does Countdown.